stundenblume/woerdclock-software/BTserialchangeHC06/README.md

 BTserialchangeHC06
 ===================

-- is a part of wördclock, a Arduino powered and WS2812B featured Wordclock.
+- is a part of wördclock, an Arduino powered and WS2812B featured Wordclock.
 - This is a standalone sketch.
 - You can use it to modify your bluetooth module HC-06 with an Arduino.
 - No serial monitor is required.